Alexander Colville (clergyman): Life

 He was not a popular man, and his increasing wealth attracted much envious gossip.
 Unwilling to admit that he was simply a shrewd man of business, his enemies maintained that he was in league with the Devil, and had later contrived to cheat him out of a roomful of gold.
 A former servant in Colville's house, who was charged with witchcraft, insisted that she had learned the dark arts from her employer.

 In fact, so far from being a Satanist, Colville was a sincere Anglican and a convinced supporter of episcopacy, in contrast to his wife, who was a Presbyterian.
 Since the Church of Ireland, especially in Ulster, leaned increasingly towards Presbyterianism, this led to bitter clashes between Colville and many of his clerical colleagues, who unsuccessfully sought his excommunication.

-He probably died in 1679 (some sources say 1670), and was succeeded in his estates by his only son, Sir Robert Colville, a member of the Irish House of Commons and the Privy Council of Ireland.
+According to his entry in the Dictionary of Irish Biography, Colville "may have died in 1670 [..and..] was certainly dead by 1679".
+He was succeeded in his estates by his only son, Sir Robert Colville, a member of the Irish House of Commons and the Privy Council of Ireland.
 Robert by four wives had numerous descendants, including Earl Mount Cashell and the Earl of Clanwilliam.

 Family

 He was cousin to his namesake Alexander Colville and because of their similar dates and backgrounds may be confused.

-Little is known of Alexander's wife, except that she differed from her husband on religious issues, and tried to persuade her son to embrace the Presbyterian tradition.
+Little is known of Alexander Colville's wife, except that she differed from her husband on religious issues, and tried to persuade her son to embrace the Presbyterian tradition.